ltrgordon/ltrgordon.github.io/jump-kids/developers.md

 - `T` trapdoor, `L` ladder, `^` spikes `assets/levels/level1.json` uses the same format and can be swapped in from the menu.

+When the player descends beyond roughly 12 tiles, the renderer automatically replaces the hills with a dark cave backdrop.

 ## Extension Points
 - **Add enemies or items**: place new characters in the level grid and create corresponding classes in `entities.js` plus behavior in `physics.js` and drawing in `rendering.js`.
 Enemy parameters (speed, jump power, etc.) can be tweaked or extended in `assets/enemies.json` without touching code.
 - **New special moves**: implement abilities in `special-moves.js` and map them to character IDs.